 \subsection{Game Theory}

 The field of GT, often studied within the domains of economics, provides a formal context that analyzes and conceptualizes strategic interactions among multiple agents within a market \cite{Osborne2003AnIT}.
 The term ``market" will be interchangeably used with the idea of a shared environment.
-We examine the MAS optimization objective from a game theoretic perspective to understand solution concepts relating to learning goals and social principles used to identify the joint behaviors of a MAS that are considered desirable or interesting \cite{Myerson1985Intro}.
+We examine the MAS optimization objective from a game theoretic perspective to understand solution concepts relating to learning goals and social principles used to identify the joint behaviors that are considered desirable or interesting \cite{Myerson1985Intro}.
 For further study into GT, we refer readers to the following resource \cite{Osborne2003AnIT}.

-\paragraph{Utility Theory} We use the basis of the domain of decision and utility theory \citep{fishburn1979utility, Shoham2008MAS}, which studies how individuals make choices under uncertainty by quantifying the preferences and subjective values of the agents involved in the decision-making process.
-The utility function $u(\cdot)$ reflects the individual's subjective evaluation of the desirability or satisfaction, assigning a numerical value to each outcome and obeys the axioms of preference.
+\paragraph{Utility and Prospect Theory} Under the lens of utility theory \cite{fishburn1979utility, Shoham2008MAS}, we study how individuals make choices by quantifying their preferences, defining an preference relation.
+We define the utility function $u(\cdot)$ to reflect the individual's subjective evaluation of their overall satisfaction, assigning a numerical value to each outcome and obeys the axioms of preference.
 Utility theory affirms the sufficiency of scalar value representation of the agent's preferences \cite{Shoham2008MAS}.

-\paragraph{Equilibrium Computation} We begin by exploring how classical learning dynamics behave in a non-stationary optimization landscape, often referred to as equilibrium computation \citep{Daskalakis2022EC}.
-This term is used to describe the process of finding optimal or near-optimal solutions in evolving optimization landscapes over time.
-The objective function or the search space undergoes fluctuations or modifications due to factors like time-varying constraints, varying problem parameters, or dynamic environments.

-Within this non-stationary landscape, there are specific points of interest known as equilibria.
-Equilibria represent stable or optimal solutions where the system reaches a balance or steady state.
-These equilibria can be local or global, indicating either a locally optimal solution or the best solution across the entire landscape.
-Understanding the properties of these equilibria is of great importance, particularly tractability in our case.
-Assuming the equilibria's existence, tractability refers to the ease at which equilibria can be computed or found.
-In applying learning methods to these non-stationary landscapes, tractability becomes a critical aspect since the changing nature of the landscape can affect the search process.
-In much of our discussions, we refer to solution concepts to states of equilibrium, which consist of interesting and desirable properties, on the optimization landscape defined by the joint utility.